cfpb/hmda-pilot/ABOUT.md

 ### Step 5: Validation Summary

 After steps 1-4 are complete and the edit errors have been resolved or verified, the Validation Summary will display and provide the Respondent and File information.
-This summary will signify that the file is “clean” and ready to file upon agreement with the summary.
+This summary will signify that the file is "clean" and ready to file upon agreement with the summary.
 Once you have reached this screen, you have completed the HMDA Pilot validation.